Bookroo/bookroo.github.io/_posts/2017-09-07-bookroo-interview-with-beth-ferry.md

 ---
 August’s Bookroo boxes are now arriving to your homes, and excited little readers everywhere are finding their delightful Bookroo packages in the mailbox and on the doorsteps.
 We hope you are loving them!

-One of the books we featured in this month’s picture book Bookroo boxes is the clever tale of Land Shark, which was written by Beth Ferry.
+One of the books we featured in this month’s picture book Bookroo boxes is the clever tale of _Land Shark_, which was written by Beth Ferry.
 Today we’re excited to bring you an interview with Beth, so that you can learn more about her exciting work as a children’s book author.

-Beth is the author of three children’s books with eight more in the works.
-Land Shark recently received the Chickadee Award, a children’s choice award for picture books.
+Beth is the author of three children’s books, with eight more in the works. _Land Shark_ recently received the Chickadee Award, a children’s choice award for picture books.
 She lives in New Jersey and is the mother to three kids.

-## Bookroo: We love Land Shark.
+## Bookroo: We love _Land Shark_.
 It captures so well the closed-mindedness and stubbornness children can sometimes demonstrate, but also their cleverness and open hearts.
 Can you tell us more about how you came up with the story?

 _Beth: Land Shark was inspired by a friend’s new puppy.
 Our dogs were full-grown and I had forgotten how much destruction puppies can wreak.
 I’m not sure how I forgot, but I did.
 Sitting on the beach one day, the idea popped into my head that dogs were a lot like sharks, especially when it came to biting.
 I did some research and found lots of similarities and learned a lot about sharks!
 I love adding bits of nonfiction to my books if possible, such as tiger sharks eating garbage.